alexewerlof/micromustache/README.md

 }
 ```

-After your function became successful, you decide to dominate the world and expand to new markets which speak other languages.
+After your function became successful and you get rich, you may decide to dominate the world and expand to new markets which speak other languages.
 You need to internationalize it.
 Adding one more language is easy:

 ```javascript
 function greet(name, lang) {